-- a.
-Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction). - b.
-The use of pencil on the front of the poster is discouraged. - c.
-Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d.
-Information for the class can be found in Kentucky 4-H 21st Century Skills for Success curriculum. - e.
+a. \Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction).

+b.
+The use of pencil on the front of the poster is discouraged.

+c.
+Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative.

+d.
+Information for the class can be found in Kentucky 4-H Life and Work Readiness resources.

+e.
 Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged.